thebabalola/alx-frontend/README.md

 READme

-This project covers the essential guidelines and best practices for creating structured and semantically meaningful HTML5 pages.
-It is carried out to solidify the understanding of HTML and ensure create well-structured, semantic, and compliant web pages.clearcd ..
+This project covers the essential guidelines and best practices for creating structured and semantically meaningful web pages using HTML, Css and some ouce of Javascript
+It is carried out to solidify the understanding of frontEnd development starting from the basics and foundations of HTML and CSS.